 Here’s The Deal with Door-to-Door Pest Control

-So why are these guys everywhere all of a sudden?
+why are these guys everywhere all of a sudden?

-There’s a ton of demand – Spring is the busiest time of year for pest control companies.
-And while it’s hard to believe, door-to-door is a business model that works for many home services companies.
-You hire a bunch of young salespeople, usually from out of state, literally load them into vans, and drop them into neighborhoods they've never been to.
+And while it’s hard to believe, door-to-door (D2D) is a business model that works for many home service companies.
+You hire a bunch of young salespeople, usually from out of state, literally load them into vans, put them in a high pressure situation and drop them into neighborhoods they've never been to (often with Segways).
 They work fast, push hard, and move on.
-It’s a numbers game that often pays off.
-These companies can enter a new market almost overnight.
+It’s a numbers game that often pays off… these companies can enter a new market almost overnight.

-The pitch you get at the door usually sounds like this: your neighbors just signed up, there's a deal that ends today, we noticed activity in your yard.
+The pitch you get at the door usually sounds like this: your neighbors just signed up, there's a deal that ends today, we noticed pest activity in your yard.

 That's not a pest assessment, it’s a sales script.

-The Deception is Deeper Than a Knock at the Door
+Unfortunately, The Deception is Deeper Than a Knock at the Door

-This is the part that doesn't get talked about enough.
+Here’s the part that doesn't get talked about enough.

 We’re seeing a total manufacturing of credibility online using AI tools, photoshop, and other spammy and scammy tactics.